Products

 Current imagery acts.
 Historical imagery proves.

-The Nearmap historical image library extends back over a decade.
-And it was all captured through the same owned pipeline, processed to consistent standards, and date-stamped by the same system.
-This is what makes historical comparison defensible rather than approximate.
-When the before and after images come from the same program, processed to the same standards, the comparison holds up.
+The Nearmap historical archive extends back over a decade, all captured through the same owned pipeline and processed to consistent standards.
+The intellgience is date-stamped by the same system too.
+That’s what makes historical comparison defensible rather than approximate.
+When the before and after images come from the same program, the comparison holds up.

-Current imagery helps you act now.
-Historical imagery helps you prove what changed — and when.
-Both matter.
+Current imagery helps you act.
+Historical imagery helps you prove.
 Most providers offer one at the expense of the other.
-Nearmap offers both.

-These are not technical capabilities for their own sake.
-They are the foundation of decisions that hold up — across insurance portfolios, government jurisdictions, and engineering projects that cannot afford to be wrong.
+Both are the foundation of decisions that hold up across insurance portfolios, government jurisdictions, and engineering projects.

 That combination is what Nearmap delivers.
-And it is why the era of picking your poison in aerial imagery is over.
+And it is why the era of choosing what to sacrifice is over.

 Certain decisions start here